Practice Dr. Katmer

 During the 60-minute suction process, it is of course necessary to keep the wound open and the blood flowing.

-The unique natural active ingredient composition of the saliva is rounded off by other substances (e.g. factor X a inhibitors, LDTI)
+The unique natural active ingredient composition of the saliva is rounded off by other substances (e.g. Factor X a inhibitors, LDTI)